The Three Sillies#

 Grimm’s Variant, “Kluge Else”#

 Perhaps unsurprisingly, there is a Grimm variant of the tale, “Kluge Else” (Clever Else).
-This includes the element of a person being so foolish as to not know whether they are themsleves, as appears in Campbell’s version, albeit with respect to a different character.
+This includes the element of a person being so foolish as to not know whether they are themselves, as appears in Campbell’s version, albeit with respect to a different character.

 Grimm’s tales were widely published in translation, and include the following versions:

 The notes give the name of the tale as “Clever Alice”, rather than “Clever Elsie”, which was the name given for the tale in the contents and body of the collection.
-So was the translatir working from earlier translations, or did the publisher have a mind to change the name of the tale closer to the original spelling of “Else”?
+So was the translator working from earlier translations, or did the publisher have a mind to change the name of the tale closer to the original spelling of “Else”?

 Norse Variant#